blackrosezy/hic/README.md

 ```bash
 ./hic
 ```
-If you can see a help instruction, then you build is success.
+If you can see a help instruction, then your build is success.

 ### Install